strawlab/ros_sql/README.rst

 The database contents are reflected back and forth from ROS messages.
 No other representation is supported.

-That said, it would be fairly simple to use sqlalchemy to reflect the database into Python objects.
+That said, it is straightforward to use sqlalchemy to reflect the database into Python objects.
 This could facilitate querying the database and perhaps some examples doing this will be added in the future.